vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/README.md

 #### Step 2 : Add the HERE SDK framework to the app's libs folder
 #### Step 3 : Load example, enter credentials, build and run
 #### Step 4 : Add an icon to the Map and edit layout
-#### Step 5 : Edit MainActivity.java, create a new class SearchEngine and a constructor
+#### Step 5 : Edit MainActivity.java, create a new class SearchExample and work on Button
 #### Step 6 :
 #### End    : Final Code and Resources